PSCI 135. American Politics and Government. (4 Credits)

 Tags: PI, SI

 PSCI 236.
 Intercollegiate Trial Advocacy.
-(0.5 Credits)
+(0 or 0.5 Credits)

 A hands-on exploration of the theory and practice of trial advocacy through competition in intercollegiate mock trial tournaments.
 Graded pass/fail.
 One credit hour per year based on full participation in the fall and spring semesters.
 Register for credit in the spring semester.
 Prerequisite: Instructor permission.